go-delve/delve/Documentation/cli/README.md

 Specifies that the breakpoint or tracepoint should break only if the boolean expression is true.

 Aliases: cond

+## config
+Changes configuration parameters.

+	config -list

+Show all configuration parameters.

+	config -save

+Saves the configuration file to disk, overwriting the current configuration file.

+	config <parameter> <value>

+Changes the value of a configuration parameter.

+	config subistitute-path <from> <to>
+	config subistitute-path <from>

+Adds or removes a path subistitution rule.

+	config alias <command> <alias>
+	config alias <alias>

+Defines <alias> as an alias to <command> or removes an alias.

 ## continue
 Run until breakpoint or program termination.